Skip to main content

 • Sustainability of the resource after the grant funding has ended.

 Depending upon the number of applications received, a triage stage may be introduced.
-In this case, applications would be reviewed by the Board to identify those which are not competitive.
+In this case, applications would be reviewed by the Panel to identify those which are not competitive.
 Applications that address an area of high strategic importance to the NC3Rs, and score within the fundable range, may receive an uplift in the recommendations for funding.

 In order to maintain transparency and integrity of the peer review process the NC3Rs has adopted the UKRI principles of peer review